xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### MT202x: Binding Optimizer failed processing `...`.

-Something unexpected occured when trying to optimize generated binding code.
+Something unexpected occurred when trying to optimize generated binding code.
 The element causing the issue is named in the error message.
 To fix this issue the assembly named (or containing the type or method named) will need to be provided in a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 The last digit `x` will be: